 Who is covered under the Labor Code?

-The Labor Code of the Philippines 2024 encompasses a wide range of individuals within the employment sphere, aiming to provide comprehensive protections and standards across various employment types.
+The Labor Code of the Philippines 2024 and 2025 encompasses a wide range of individuals within the employment sphere, aiming to provide comprehensive protections and standards across various employment types.
 Specifically, it covers:

 Additionally, the Labor Code provides specific provisions for domestic workers, known locally as "Kasambahay," covering their rights and welfare distinctly.